- The importance of collaboration

 You may not be catching up in the office kitchen over what you did over the weekend, but there are plenty of ways to hold regular face-to-face meetings with your remote team regardless of time differences and location.

-Video chat is a low cost way to meet with your team, allowing you to talk face-to-face.
+Video chat is by far the best way meet with your team, allowing you to talk face-to-face.

-Tools such as Skype, and more recently, Google Hangouts, are free and easy to use, and will help you keep your staff in the loop with new processes and upcoming challenges while at the same time being able to listen to their feedback.
+Tools such as Skype, Google Hangouts and Zoom (although Zoom has some security concerns) are free and easy to use, and will help you keep your staff in the loop with new processes and upcoming challenges while at the same time being able to listen to their feedback.

-And not only that.
-Did you know that the average attention span on a video call lasts 12 minutes longer than that of a phone call?
+The average attention span on a video call lasts 12 minutes longer than that of a phone call.

 With those kinds of numbers, it’s easy to see why more people are switching to video calls than making phone calls.